 Roasted garlic dressing

-- Mash the roasted garlic and combine with the olive oil, truffle infused oil, apple cider vinegar, and lemon juice.
+- Mash the roasted garlic and combine with the olive oil, sesame oil, apple cider vinegar, and lemon juice.
 Shake in a shaker and set aside.

-- Combine the miso, 2 Tbsp sake (or mirin), and 2 Tbsp finely grated fresh ginger.
+- Combine the miso, 2 Tbsp mirin (or sake), and 2 Tbsp finely grated fresh ginger.

 - Set a baking tray or rack 10 to 15 cm from a broiler element.